Information Risk and Security Policy FAQ

 have chosen your consultant wisely, you should end up with a very nice set of security policies and procedures ... that you then need to implement ... and maintain ...

-involved, talk to us about bespoke consultancy options and rates, including our virtual consulting service).
+involved, talk to us about our consultancy services).

 Q: Do you maintain the policies?